dieghernan/remote/README.md

 - [Sample posts](./_posts/) and [paginated blog index](./blog/index.html).
 - [Sample collection](./_cheatsheet/) with Markdown and kramdown cheatsheets and [collection index](./_pages/cheatsheet.md).
 - Archive pages for posts grouped by year, category, and tag.
+- Demo page with the different Bootstrap components and how they look with the actual skin settings.
 - Sample 404 page.
 - Site search with Lunr.
 - Sample [`_config`](_config.yml) with minimal configuration.